Adrian Pennock: Forest Green Rovers

 On 12 November 2013, Pennock was appointed as the new manager of Conference Premier side Forest Green Rovers.
 He led the club to a 10th-place finish at the end of the 2013–14 season.

 In January 2015, he was linked with the vacant managerial role at Gillingham, however he issued a statement declaring his aim to remain at Forest Green.

 At the end of the 2014–15 season he led Forest Green to a record highest league finish of 5th in the Conference Premier, meaning that the club secured a place in the play-offs for the first time.
 Forest Green were knocked out in the semi-finals, losing 3–0 on aggregate against Bristol Rovers.

 On 4 September 2015, after leading Forest Green to seven straight wins in the renamed National League at the start of the 2015–16 season, he was named August Manager of the Month.
 On 5 September 2015, he led the club to an eighth straight league win at the start of the season with victory at Chester – a National League record.
 On 5 February 2016, he was named National League January Manager of the Month having guided Forest Green to six straight wins.

 Despite taking Forest Green to 2nd in the National League, which was another record highest finish, he was relieved of his duties on 27 April 2016, just one week before the play-offs, after a poor run of results that had failed to see his side win in seven games.

 In November 2016, he returned to Welling United after being appointed as a consultant to new manager Jamie Day, who had been his assistant at Forest Green.

 Gillingham

 On 4 January 2017, Pennock was appointed as the new head coach of his former club and League One side Gillingham.
 Steve Lovell and Jamie Day were announced as part of his team of coaching staff.
 Pennock and Day left Gillingham by mutual consent on 25 September 2017, following a 3–0 defeat at Rochdale.

 Barrow

 On 27 October 2017, Pennock was appointed as manager of National League side Barrow.
 Barrow parted company with Pennock on 18 May 2018, with the side having narrowly avoided relegation.

-Brunei DPMM FC
+DPMM

-At the conclusion of the 2018 Singapore Premier League season, DPMM FC appointed Pennock as manager for the 2019 season.
-Pennock led the side to their second SPL title in his first season in charge.
+At the conclusion of the 2018 Singapore Premier League season, DPMM appointed Pennock as manager for the 2019 season.
+Pennock led the Brunei side to their second Singapore Premier League title in his first season in charge.

+Dartford

+On 1 March 2024, Pennock returned home and was named the manager of Dartford of the National League South, the sixth tier of the English football league system.